Isha139/My-Daily-Code-Challenge/README.md

 # Q30.
 Given an integer array sorted in non-decreasing order, remove the duplicates in place such that each unique element appears only once.
 The relative order of the elements should be kept the same.
 # Q31.
 Given an array of N integers, right rotate the array by one place
 # Q32.
 Given an array of N integers, left rotate the array by one place
+# Day 7
+# Q33.
+Given an array of integers, rotating array of elements by k elements left.
+# Q34.
+Given an array of integers, rotating array of elements by k elements right.